brandonchastain/HaloMods/CE/HowToMod.md

 When you're satisfied with your halo_tag_test.exe testing, compile a map file for the real game to use.

-1. Run `BuildMap.bat levels\test\yourlevel\yourlevel`, providing the path to your modded scenario (without the file extension).
+1. Run `BuildMap.ps1 levels\test\yourlevel\yourlevel`, providing the path to your modded scenario (without the file extension).
 2. The compiled .map file will be generated in `modtools\maps`.

 ### 2. Apply a map to MCC (*note the risks)

-> Note: BEFORE doing this, make sure you have backed up your MCC maps using .\BackupHaloMaps.bat.
-You'll need to restore them to play matchmaking.
+> Note: BEFORE doing this, the script will back up your MCC maps using .\BackupMaps.ps1.
+You'll need to restore them before you jump back in to matchmaking.

-1. Run `ApplyMap.bat levels\test\yourlevel\yourlevel beavercreek` to override the battle creek map with your modded map.
+1. Run `ApplyMap.ps1 levels\test\yourlevel\yourlevel beavercreek` to override the ps1tle creek map with your modded map.
 You can now play on the map.
 2. Open MCC __with anti-cheat disabled__ to play the map on customs (only matters for host).
-3. You can restore the maps to their origsinal backup after quitting the game and running `RestoreHaloMaps.bat`.
-4. Make sure to restore maps before playing with anti-cheat enabled.
+3. You can restore the maps to their original state by running `RestoreMaps.ps1`.
+Make sure to do this before playing the game with anti-cheat enabled.

 > Note: ALWAYS disable anti-cheat when testing your mods in MCC!
 If you get banned it's not my fault!